israkhan-ba/LearnJS/NEW/IN-DEPTH/Fundamental_of_JS.md

 var x = Boolean(expression);     // preferred
 var x = new Boolean(expression); // don't use

-If you specify any object, including a Boolean object whose value is false, the new Boolean object has a value of true.
+If you specify any object, including a Boolean object whose value is false, as the initial value of a Boolean object, the new Boolean object has a value of true.

 ## Classes